alpaan/Energy-management-hybrid-aircraft/README.md

 The following case study considers the problem of computing the optimal power split for a hybrid-electric aircraft with a parallel propulsion system (gas turbine and electric motor) using convex optimisation.
 The goal is to obtain the optimal ratio between electric and gas turbine usage in order to meet the drive power demand.
 We consider solving the problem with 1) the generic convex programming package CVX, 2) the Alternating Direction Method of Multipliers (ADMM), 3) a heuristics (CDCS).

-The theory behind the algorithms is presented in the paper: "Predictive energy management
-% for hybrid electric aircraft propulsion systems" by Martin Doff-Sotta, Mark Cannon and Marko Bacic.
+The theory behind the algorithms is presented in the paper: "Predictive energy management for hybrid electric aircraft propulsion systems" by Martin Doff-Sotta, Mark Cannon and Marko Bacic.

 ### Built With

-* Python 3
+* MATLAB
 * CVX
 * Mosek